Ekaterina (TV series): Season 1: Catherine (2014)

 Elizabeth decides to marry him to a princess, intending to take any future son and educate him to become the future emperor.
 Elizabeth chooses a wife for her nephew, German Princess Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg.
 Sophia Frederike hopes to find happiness in the distant and foreign land, but she is faced with the intrigues and plots of the Russian Imperial court, the indifference of her husband, and the plans of the Empress.
 The girl takes the name Catherine Alexeevna (Yekaterina) and works to save herself and her children from danger, as the emperor Peter III desires to send her away from the palace.

 In July 1762, barely six months after becoming emperor, Peter commits the political error of retiring with his Holstein-born courtiers and relatives to Oranienbaum, leaving his wife in Saint Petersburg.
-On July 8 and 9, the Leib Guard revolts, deposes Peter from power, and proclaims Catherine as the new monarch.
+On 8 and 9 July the Leib Guard revolts, deposes Peter from power, and proclaims Catherine as the new monarch.
 The bloodless coup d'état succeeds and Catherine becomes the new empress, and thus the Golden Age of the Russian Empire begins.